Domestic Violence and Abuse: The Dark Side of Family Life

 - Low self-esteem.
 Would a true “man” inflict violence on a physically weaker woman?
 I don’t think so.
 A confident man of strong moral character would act just the opposite and show consideration and compassion for more vulnerable and defenseless women.

 - Alcohol.
 Many believe that alcohol triggers abuse because this substance decreases control over emotions (such as stress) and raises the potential for acting on impulse.
 After a few drinks, and if the woman says the wrong thing, she’s likely to get a slap or a fist!

 - Media.
 Feeding on graphic violence and degradation of women on TV and in film encourages the macho image and other antisocial traits.
 Not just children are affected by these images, but adults as well.
 So, what do you think, dear reader?
 Do you believe such media lessens or encourages domestic violence against women?

-- Isolation (including COVID 19 restrictions that change frequently).
+- Isolation (including COVID-19 restrictions that change frequently).
 What has happened to the meaningful conversation within the family?
 Social interactions usually balance or act as a tempering force against wrong and selfish thinking.

 What Are the Statistics?

-Statistics for 2018: The National Domestic Violence Hotline statistics for Intimate Partner Violence (IPV) affects more than 10 million people in the U.S. each year, which means that 20 people are victims of IPV every minute.
+Statistics for 2018: The National Domestic Violence Hotline statistics for Intimate Partner Violence (IPV) affect more than 10 million people in the U.S. each year, which means that 20 people are victims of IPV every minute.

 On an average day in the United States, there are more than 20,000 phone calls to domestic violence hotlines.